nandoabreu/telemetry-publisher/README.md

 ```

 > Note: [Poetry](https://python-poetry.org/) is the dev env requirement for this project.
+> If Poetry is not of your interest, use the [Source install](#source-install)
+> to set a virtual environment and install dependencies.

 The following commands should create the binaries and pack them to distribute: